VITAMIN E CREAM COSMETIC INFORMATION

 22896

-Though the majority of chemicals in cosmetic products present very little or no risk, some are associated to serious health problems, such as neurological harm and cancer.
-Cosmetic chemicals gain entry to the body through the skin and inhalation, and lead to similar risks as food chemicals, per this site.
+While most chemicals in beauty products pose limited or zero risk, several are associated to serious medical issues, such as cancer, and neurological harm.
+Chemicals in cosmetics enter the body through the skin and inhalation, and lead to similar dangers as food chemicals, per this site.

-Chemicals associated with cancer can be found in food, water, and lots of other common products.
-Yet, no classification of consumer products is accountable to less government direction than cosmetics and other personal products, including Vitamin E Cream.
-While most of the chemicals in cosmetics and personal care products almost certainly present very little risk, your exposure to a few has been associated with substantial health disorders, such as cancer.
+Chemicals and contaminants associated with cancer can be found in food and several other ordinary products.
+Yet, no area of consumer products is accountable to less government oversight than cosmetics, including Vitamin E Cream.
+While most of the chemicals in cosmetics almost certainly present little risk, subjection to a few is associated with substantial health conditions, such as cancer.